gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 Installing the **Application Modeler** extension adds support for the Application Generator tool.
 The Application Generator allows the user to generate an application based on a number of different templates.

-Once the application modeler has been successfully installed, it will check to see if the latest version of the Application generator templates have been installed from npmjs.com, and will install them if necessary.

 ### How to use Application Generator

 From the Command Palette execute the command `Fiori: Open Application Generator`

-This will launch the Application Generator tool once installed.
+This will launch the Application Generator tool if installed.
+If the Application Generator is not yet installed, it will install it the first time this command is executed.

 ### Prerequisites